A focus on relational youth ministry…

 In the assessment period, you have to discern the seriousness of the hurt.
 There are two ways to discern the hurt:

 (1) Look for anger.
-If there is anger and a fairly serious situation refer the student/family to a licensed Christian therapist.
-Referring them to a “licensed” profession is really important.
-Be intentional to network with profession Christian counselor that you can trust so you can refer students and families to.
-If the situation is more drama and no one is getting hurt, give them some tools and book to read aka the Bible : )
+If there is anger and a fairly serious situation, refer the student/family to a licensed Christian therapist.
+Referring them to a “licensed” professional is really important.
+Be intentional to network with profession Christian counselors that you can trust so you can refer students and families to them.
+If the situation is more drama and no one is getting hurt, give them some tools and book to read, aka the Bible!

-(2) Look for The 3 HURTS: When a student shares their emotional stuff be on the look our for the 3 HURTS.
-If any of these 3 hurts show up, refer to a counselor.
+(2) Look for The 3 HURTS: When a student shares their emotional stuff be on the lookout for the 3 HURTS.
+If any of these three hurts show up, refer to a counselor.